Andamanese: Religion

 The native Andamanese religion and belief system is a form of animism.
 Ancestor worship is an important element in the religious traditions of the Andaman islands.
 Andamanese Mythology held that humans emerged from split bamboo, whereas the women were fashioned from clay.
 One version found by Alfred Reginald Radcliffe-Brown held that the first man died and went to heaven, a pleasurable world, but this blissful period ended due to breaking a food taboo, specifically eating the forbidden vegetables in the Puluga's garden.
 Thus Catastrophe ensued, and eventually the people grew overpopulated and didn't follow Puluga's laws, and hence there was a Great Flood that left four survivors, who lost their fire.

 Physical appearance

 Phenotype

-Negritos, specifically Andamanese, are grouped together by phenotype and anthropological features.
-Three physical features that distinguish the Andaman islanders include: skin colour, hair, and stature.
-Those of the Andaman islands have dark skin, are short in stature, and have "frizzy" hair, while displaying "Asiatic facial features".
+Both male and female Andamanese average below 5 feet tall, with very dark skin.
+Their hair is described as "peppercorn", growing in curled tufts with skin visible in between; this trait is shared with the Khoi people of Southern Africa.
+Similarly to other Negrito groups, the face is typically broad, with prominent cheek bones and a straight, broad nose.
+Andamanese women sometimes have steatopygia, where substantial levels of fat accumulate in the buttocks.